qbead/qbeadWebsite/content/book/compass.md

 }
 ```

-## A widget to plot the measurements coming from the device
+You can also use the `Serial Monitor` tool
+to copy the data and analyse it in a software of your choosing
+(a spreadsheet processor for instance).
+You can also simply copy the data in the text field below,
+to have it plotted directly in the browser.
+Currently that text field contains real data we observed
+with one of the first SpinWheels ever manufactured.
+If you rotate the plot (by dragging over it),

-Here you can paste your own measurements and see that the sphere of points is indeed offset from
+you can clearly see that the sphere of measurements
-the origin.
-We can measure this offset and correct for it.
+is not at all centered at the origin.
+Rather there is an offset that we have to correct for.

 <div id="pointclouddiv" class="threediv"><div id="pointcloudanim" class="threejsanim"></div><textarea id="pointcloudtext"></textarea></div>